 All BFC installed fence projects are fully covered in writing for a period of three years from installation date.
 If your gate is not working properly, if a post is heaving, etc., we expect our customers to give us a call so that we can make time to make the necessary adjustments.
 We want the fence to look as good as it did the day it was installed.
 We have built our name on referrals and good news travels slower than bad so we have to work twice as hard to achieve 100% customer satisfaction.

-Do I need to call the underground utility locators before you arrive?
+Do I need to call the DIG SAFE locators before you arrive?

 Do I need a survey before I can have a fence installed?

 No, but if you are unsure, you should ask your neighbors or the previous homeowner for some pointers.
 BFC will gladly help locate pins or plot out your land if you have a legible plot plan.
 Although we are not licensed surveyors, we don’t mind trying to help you save the cost of a survey whenever possible.